benoitlamonica/easydiscordbot/README.md

 [![version](https://img.shields.io/badge/version-0.1.0-green.svg)](https://semver.org)

-## This is king of a "Framework" to create your own Discord bot with ease
+## Create your own Discord bot with ease !

 Everything is already set up !
 You just have to link your discord bot and then do some logic of your own ... 😋